Posted on 15 Nov 2023

 But we can move the debate forward.
 What is important when developing a credible analytical evidence base is to be transparent about methodology, including definitions chosen, and the ways in which data and qualitative information – the measuring toolkit of the organized crime analyst – are gathered and presented.

 In 2021, we launched the Global Organized Crime Index, the first global analytical tool to provide an assessment of criminal markets, categories of criminal actors, and resilience capacity for 193 UN member states.
-The second iteration will be launched in September this year.
 The Index has been recognized for its uniqueness and importance across the world.
 Governments and other organizations have drawn from the wealth of longitudinal information it provides.

 It has taken years of planning to produce this Index.
 Methodologies have been developed and redeveloped, definitions debated, technical expert groups convened, and a series of criminal market discussion papers were commissioned.
 For every step, methodological transparency has been the lodestar.